 In Revelation 18, John was shown in vision the announcement of the fall and total destruction of modern Babylon.
 This chapter reveals that in addition to being a religious and political system, as is emphasized in Revelation 17, Babylon is also a commercial system that seeks to dominate the world economically.
-Many details of the prophecies recorded in these two chapters are covered in our free booklet, The Beast of Revelation.
+Many details of the prophecies recorded in these two chapters are covered in our free booklet The Beast of Revelation: Myth, Metaphor, or Soon-Coming Reality?

 It is important that we realize now, and in the crucial years ahead, that God's victory is certain.
 This history has already been written in advance!
-Therefore, it is imperative that we come out of this world's Babylonish system (18:4) and give our total and true allegiance to Jesus Christ and the message that He taught!
+Therefore, it is imperative that we come out of this world's Babylonish system (Revelation 18:4) and give our total and true allegiance to Jesus Christ and the message that He taught!